 C. 2000 Vintage 13.50 ct. t.w.
 Aquamarine and 1.55 ct. t.w.
 Sapphire Ring With Diamonds in 14kt White Gold.
 Size 7

 C. 2000.
 You'll get lost in a sea of sparkling blue with this 13.50 ct. t.w. aquamarine and 1.55 ct. t.w. sapphire ring from our Estate collection.
-Round aquamarines and multi-shaped sapphires whirl around the large center oval aquamarine, each set in a textured bezel. .25 ct. t.w. diamonds glisten on the sides.
-Textured and polished 14kt white gold ring.
+Round aquamarines and multi-shaped sapphires whirl around the large center gemstone, each set in a textured bezel.
+For more sparkle, .25 ct. t.w. diamonds glisten on the sides of the textured and polished 14kt white gold shank.
+Multi-stone ring.
 Exclusive, one-of-a-kind Estate Jewelry.

 Product Details (for C. 2000 Vintage 13.50 ct. t.w.
 Aquamarine and 1.55 ct. t.w.
 Sapphire Ring With Diamonds in 14kt White Gold.
 Size 7)

 14KT: Karat (abbreviated kt or K) is a unit that indicates the purity of gold in the metal.
 14kt is 58.33% gold.
 In the United States, 14K yellow gold is most favored and used in jewelry.